cellgeni/docs/docs/source/requests.rst

 GPU Notebooks
 -------------

 To request a GPU notebook you do not need to open a ticket, instead you need to fill in this `form <https://forms.gle/NLdvCHnzjgZXcXPD7>`_.
+It requires you to have a google account.

 OMERO uploads
 -------------